Tag: Delphi history

 Ancient Delphi: buildings reconstruction shown at the site

-When I’ve looked at the images of Delphi before going to Greece, I wasn’t impressed with the site.
-It seemed that not much was left there but a few columns and stones.
-However, when I actually reached that place, I was stunned by Delphi’s ethereal beauty and historical significance.
+When I looked at the images of Delphi before going to Greece, I wasn’t impressed with the site.
+Not much was left there but a few columns and stones.
+However, when I reached that place, I was stunned by Delphi’s ethereal beauty and historical significance.
 The ruins of ancient Delphi lie less than a mile east of the modern town of Delphi (which is small and insignificant).

 Red-Figure Squat Lekythos (Oil Vessel): Birth of Erichthonios, c.
 420–410 BCE, attributed to Meidias Painter, Greek, Attic, active c.
 420–400 BCE.
 A closeup of a vase, The Cleveland Museum of Art.

 In antiquity, reaching an important cultural cult center and sanctuary of Delphi would be a long and tough journey traveling from Attica or other places.
-It would be a place of cleansing, worship and rich offerings to receive guidance from the oracle.
-The messengers sent to enquire of the oracle entered the sanctuary only after being purified in the Kastalian Spring.
-The ancient Greeks consulted the Delphic Oracle as she spoke the truth channeling prophecies coming from God Apollo himself.
+It would be a place of cleansing, worship, and rich offerings to receive guidance from the oracle.
+The messengers sent to enquire of the oracle entered the sanctuary only after being purified in the Castilian Spring.
+The ancient Greeks consulted the Delphic Oracle as she spoke the truth channeling prophecies from God Apollo himself.

-Stop by a small and beautiful town, Arachova on your way to Delphi.
+On your way to Delphi, stop by a small and beautiful town, Arachova.
 Have some coffee there and climb up the stairs to see a local church.
 You’ll find a perfect spot for selfies with a stunning landscape below.

 Bronze charioteer of Delphi face closeup

-The Charioteer, closeup of a bronze sculpture done in Classical period, 478 BC, 1,82m in height.
+The Charioteer, a closeup of a bronze sculpture done in the Classical period, 478 BC, 1,82m in height.

 The Oracle, Camillo Miola (Biacca), Italian, (1840 – 1919); 1880; Oil on canvas; 108 x 142.9 cm (42 1/2 x 56 1/4 in.); The J. Paul Getty Museum in Los Angeles has a painting called The Oracle by Camillo Miola (Biacca), 42x56in, 1880.
 This painting depicts the Oracle of Delphi (Pythia) chosen by Apollo.